jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 }
 ```

-These weights and the corresponding nested structure are taken straight from the variables in the tensorflow checkpoint:
+These are loaded from the original OpenAI tensorflow checkpoint variables:

 ```python
 >>> import tensorflow as tf